 I can tell you this first hand, it’s definitely a vice to stay up until the wee hours of the morning.
 I’ve done it, I know a few top business owners that do it, and it needs moderation.
 Like sun and stress, sleep plays a key role in optimizing your potential when you're awake.
 Exercise for me has been helping for both stress and sleep and has been the basis for a successful lifestyle that includes a healthy body and mind.

 And what of the skin?
 How can we limit the damage from UV exposure, stress, and deprivation?
-GOA’s R&D team landed a win when we launched the Anti-Fatigue Facial Mud Mask.
-It was the first time we introduced Dark Phyto Protein (a combination of peptides that reduce UV exposure damage) and an array of ingredients, like wakame bioferment to weaken stress in the skin.
-Learn more about how the Mud Mask can work in your favor to diminish the aging signs of sun exposure, stress, and sleep deprivation.
+GOA’s R&D team landed a win when we launched.
+Introducing proprietary ingredients like Dark Phyto Matter & Dark Phyto Protein (a combination of peptides that reduce UV exposure damage) and an array of high-value extracts, like wakame bioferment to weaken stress in the skin.
+Learn more about how GOA Skincare can work in your favor to diminish the aging signs of sun exposure, stress, and sleep deprivation.